pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/04_data_representation/preprocessing/first_steps.md

     * ...

+## Removing elements that are not displayed (display="none")

+Some SVGs are used as sprites by defining many icons.
+All but one icon are set to `display="none"` and do not get rendered.
+Obviously, invisible parts of the SVG do not need to get encoded into a feature vector.

-## (2) Moving information from various places into the affected SVG elements
+## Moving information from various places into the affected SVG elements

 This can be:
 * style information (color, stroke, fill, ...)